 Like many people, I had never heard of pancreatic cancer until Michael Landon revealed his diagnosis.
-Since I grew up watching Bonanza, I had a deep crush on ?ittle Joe,?and I felt great sorrow upon hearing the news of his illness.
-However, I did not understand the full impact of it until my father? diagnosis.
-I can still remember the doctor? words as he delivered the news that would forever change our lives.
-Unable to meet our gaze, he told us to go home and put my father? affairs in order.
+Since I grew up watching Bonanza, I had a deep crush on “Little Joe,” and I felt great sorrow upon hearing the news of his illness.
+However, I did not understand the full impact of it until my father’s diagnosis.
+I can still remember the doctor’s words as he delivered the news that would forever change our lives.
+Unable to meet our gaze, he told us to go home and put my father’s affairs in order.

 Losing three members of my family to pancreatic cancer was mind blowing.
 How could this be?
 What about my sons?
 What could this mean to them?
 I had no answers; only unanswerable questions.

 When I developed vague symptoms, I asked my doctor if it could be cancer.
-“Not to worry, it? probably just an ulcer,?he said.
+“Not to worry, it’s probably just an ulcer,” he said.
 When the results came back, I knew what they were before he even spoke.
 I recognized the same avoidance of eye contact we had seen with my father’s doctor.
 He told me I was lucky: the tumor was small and it was caught early.
 If I started treatment immediately I would have a better chance than most.

 The words kept playing in my mind: “pancreatic cancer” and “inoperable.”
 I started chemotherapy immediately, and also underwent radiation for a short period of time.
 Because of my early diagnosis, the support of my family and those closest to us, and the grace of God, I am still here today to tell my story.
 But the disease still plays a prominent role in my life: my mom was diagnosed in 2005.
 Together, we continue to fight.

-In March of 2008, I attended the organization? second annual Advocacy Day in Washington, D.C.
+In March of 2008, I attended the organization’s second annual Advocacy Day in Washington, D.C.
 There, I met two young women who lost their best friend to pancreatic cancer.
 I was in awe of their dedication and commitment.
 Like me, they were also from Orange County, California, and invited me to attend an affiliate meeting.
 Hearing their emotional stories made me realize I had to do something, so I joined the Orange County Affiliate as their Media/Public Relations Representative.
-I also share my experiences with others by supporting the Patient and Liaison Services (PALS) network.
+I also share my experiences with others by supporting the PanCAN Patient Services network.